 Under the terms of the agreement, we paid Lilly an initial upfront fee payment of \$5.0 million.
-In connection with entering into the agreement, we also entered into a common stock issuance agreement with Lilly pursuant to which we issued Lilly 829,995 shares of our common stock and 46,058 shares of Series B Preferred Stock.
+In connection with entering into the agreement, we also entered into a common stock issuance agreement with Lilly pursuant to which we issued Lilly 336,575 shares of our common stock and 46,058 shares of Series B Preferred Stock, which will convert into 18,677 shares of common stock immediately upon the closing of this offering.
 As additional consideration for the license, we are required to pay Lilly aggregate development and commercial milestone payments of up to \$168.0 million, of which \$5.0 million is due prior to NDA.
 No development or commercial milestones have been achieved to date under the Lilly Agreement.
 We are also obligated to pay a tiered percentage royalty on annual net sales ranging from a low single-digit up to a maximum of 10%, subject to certain specified reductions.
 Royalties are payable by us on a licensed product-by-licensed product and country-by-country basis until the later of the expiration of the last valid claim covering the licensed product in such country, expiration of all applicable regulatory exclusivities in such country for such licensed product and the tenth anniversary of the first commercial sale of such licensed product in such country, provided, that our obligation to pay royalties for a given licensed product in a given country will expire earlier upon achievement of certain sales thresholds by generic products in such country.